MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 **App Usage (Preview)**

-The App Usage metrics show the total number of Active Users for your app.
+The App Usage metrics show the total number of active users for your app.
 These metrics are available for apps published to the Teams store or an organization's app catalog through Teams Developer Portal, and are scoped to the App ID(s) shown in the Basic Information section.

 | Metric | Definition |
 | :-----------------------| :------------------------------------------------------------------------------------------------------|